 There’s a reason this book has been around for nearly a hundred years (it was first published in 1937!).
 It doesn’t focus on things that were important at the time.
 I’d imagine other personal finance books of the era were discussing how to survive the depression, or buying wartime stocks.
 This type of information would be greatly outdated in our day and age.

 But Think and Grow Rich is timeless.
 It doesn’t dive into the specifics of the day (though it does have some cool stories about Hill working with some of the richest and most influential people of the time).
 The focus is more on your money mindset and growth mentality.
-Hill spent a huge portion of his time studying the habits of those influential people, and narrowed the path to growing rich into 13 steps.
+Hill spent a huge portion of his time studying the habits of those influential people, and narrowed the path to creating wealth into 13 steps.
 The premise is pretty similar to Back to the Future’s “If you put your mind to it, you can accomplish anything”, but the book does lay out exactly how to do that.

 What are the Best Books to Get Rich?